sriramdasbalaji/CodeLabs-MobileDevOps/Module2-CI/README.md

 <a name="Overview" ></a>
 ## Overview ##

-Continuous Integration (CI) is a foundational pillar of DevOps.
-Once set up, each time code is committed to the source repo, a build is triggered.
+Continuous Integration (CI) is one of the key practices of DevOps.
+It requires the team to have a mindset to merge all working copies of developers’ code with a shared mainline, producing a new build upon code commit.
 The build not only compiles the code, but ideally runs code analysis, unit (and sometimes even integration) tests.
 This provides the team with rapid feedback on the quality of the code just committed.
-The CI build can even package the code so that it is ready for deployment to test, QA or even Production environments.
+The CI build can even package the code so that it is ready for continuous deployment to test, QA or even Production environments.
+This module covers how to do that for the cross platform mobile applications used  in [Module 1](../Module1-Xamarin).

 In [Module 1](../Module1-Xamarin), you covered developing cross platform mobile apps using [Xamarin](https://xamarin.com/).
 You learned about the project structure and **Portable Class Libraries** and saw how to unit test the core of the application.
 You then created a [Visual Studio Team Services](https://www.visualstudio.com/products/visual-studio-team-services-vs.aspx) (VSTS) Team Project and committed the code into it.
+Now let's see how to build and test it in an automated way.

 ### A Note About HealthClinic.Biz ###
 The solution that you will use for this workshop is from [HealthClinic.biz](https://github.com/microsoft/healthclinic.biz), an end-to-end sample from Microsoft.
 The code has